moravianlibrary/orezy-utils/README.md

 Scripts for model finetuning are stored in `src.training.crop_train` and `src.training.rotate_train`.
 Both models utilize the same dataset.
 Training reports are periodically saved to CometML, set your environment variable COMET_ML_API_KEY to enable this.

-## YOCO model: You Only Crop Once

-YOCO is a finetuned YOLO network based on YOLO11s (see: https://docs.ultralytics.com/models/yolo11/).
-It is used to predict the number of pages in a document together with its location.

-## RotateNET

-RotateNET is a ResNET based model used to predict angle of each page.